church

 The “tipping point” is the event that turns a social fad into a cultural phenomenon.
 Gladwell barrows the actual term from people who study diseases and their spread, and he applies it to cultural behavior.
 “It's the name given to that moment in an epidemic when a virus reaches critical mass,” he said.
 “It's the boiling point.
 It's the moment on the graph when the line starts to shoot straight upwards."

-For technology-watchers, but more specifically, the Church, last week may have been the beginning of the tipping point for the convergence of Web 2.0 technology and faith. (“Web 2.0” is the term that describes user interaction on the Internet—the ability for everyone to take part in what is going on online at the same time.)
+For technology-watchers, but more specifically, the Church, this may have been the beginning of the tipping point for the convergence of Web 2.0 technology and faith. (“Web 2.0” is the term that describes user interaction on the Internet—the ability for everyone to take part in what is going on online at the same time.)

 MySpace is often seen as a destination for teens and high-schoolers and has even received criticism from tech-watchers who point to online predators, shady advertisements and an overall chaotic look that have prevented MySpace from becoming a mainstream form of professional quality communication.